How to Keep Water Out of Ears When Swimming

 How Do You Keep Water Out of Ears When Swimming

-I’ve found that swim caps are helpful for keeping ear plugs in place, and the functions of a regular swim cap (it keeps your hair from clogging up the drains and floating across the pool, protects it from getting drenched in chlorinated water, and can be hydrodynamic as it relates to more serious swimmers), but they are not great for keeping water out of your ears while swimming.
+I’ve found that swim caps are helpful for keeping ear plugs in place, and the functions of a regular swim cap (it keeps your hair from clogging up the drains and floating across the pool, protects it from getting drenched in chlorinated water, and swim caps can be hydrodynamic as it relates to more serious swimmers), but they are not great for keeping water out of your ears while swimming.

-So no, if you are wondering if swim caps keep water out of your ear when swimming, theyalmost completely do not.
+So no, if you are wondering if swim caps keep water out of your ear when swimming, they almost completely do not.

 5. Use a swimmer’s ear band to help block water